karlabarcellos/karlabarcellos.github.io/_pages/about.md

 ## Research interests

+- Data and Reporting: Real-time reporting, data analysis and visualizations.
+- Data Science and AI : Data science techniques and the impact and regulations of the new technologies in government and Institutional decisions.
 - Macroeconomics: Evolution, relations and impact of the macroeconomic indicators in Mexico and Canada (economic and social development).
 - Labour Market, financial, institutional, and organizational framework.
 - Future of work and education in Canada.
 - Fiscal policies, federalism and centralism and the debt in subnational governments.
-- Data Science and AI : Impact and regulations of the new technologies in government and Institutional decisions.
 - Monetary policy: Impact of the Central Banks decisions in the economic system.

 ## Other interests